fzyzcjy/flutter_rust_bridge/README.md

 ## Safety

-This library has CI that runs Valgrind automatically for FFI calls, so memory problems should be found by Valgrind.
+This library has CI that runs [Valgrind](https://www.valgrind.org/) automatically for FFI calls, so memory problems should be found by Valgrind.

 Most of the code are written in safe Rust.
 The `unsafe` code mainly comes from `support::box_from_leak_ptr` and `support::vec_from_leak_ptr`.
 They are used for pointers and arrays, and I follow the high-upvoted answers and official doc when writing down that few lines of code.

+The CI also runs formatters and linters (`fmt`, `clippy`, `dart analyze`, `dart format`), and linters can also catch some common problems.

 ## Future work